-(1) Adjusted EBITDA and EBITDA Margin, in each case, as used for purposes of our Annual Incentive Plan, and Adjusted RONA, as used for purposes of our Long-Term Incentive Performance Plan, are non-GAAP measures.
+(1) Adjusted EBITDA and Innovation Revenue (new product sales), in each case, as used for purposes of our Annual Incentive Plan, and Adjusted RONA, as used for purposes of our Long-Term Incentive Performance Plan, are non-GAAP measures.
 Other than Adjusted RONA, a reconciliation of these measures to results in accordance with GAAP can be found in Appendix A. Adjusted RONA is a non-GAAP measure and will be reconciled when the long-term incentive performance plan is scored.